-(i) The cow is a vivaparous animal whereas ostrich is anoviparous_ animal.
+(i) The cow is a viviparous animal, whereas the ostrich is anoviparous_ animal.

-(j) The change of caterpillar into an adult silk moth is called metamorphosis
+(j) The change of a caterpillar into an adult silk moth is called metamorphosis

-(k) The larva of the frog is called tadpole
+(k) The larva of the frog is called a tadpole

 (l) The two common methods of asexual reproduction in animals are binary fission and budding

-(m) Dolly, the sheep, was produced by the technique called cloning.
+(m) Dolly, the sheep, was produced by a technique called cloning.

 Short Answer Type Questions